overleaf/overleaf/services/clsi/README.md

 Installation
 ------------

-The CLSI can be installed and set up as part of the entire [ShareLaTeX stack](https://github.com/sharelatex/sharelatex) (complete with front end editor and document storage), or it can be run as a standalone service.
+The CLSI can be installed and set up as part of the entire [Overleaf stack](https://github.com/overleaf/overleaf) (complete with front end editor and document storage), or it can be run as a standalone service.
 To run is as a standalone service, first checkout this repository:

-    $ git clone git@github.com:sharelatex/clsi-sharelatex.git
+    $ git clone git@github.com:overleaf/clsi.git

 Then install the require npm modules: